J-Abdullah/Movie-Recommendation-System/README.md

 # aidTech_Movie-Recommendation-System
-Created a machine learning model using collaborative filtering  that can recommend movies to users based on their preferences.
+This is machine learning model that can recommend movies to users based on their preferences.
+This model is using MovieLens datasets which include both movies.csv and rating.csv.
+In this Singular value decomposition (SVD) is used which is collaborative filtering method for movie recommendation.